fjukstad/uit-bodo-ml-workshop/README.md

 # uit-bodo-ml-workshop
-My notes and code for a workshop simple ML for students at UiT Bodø.
-I live coded the workshop, but had to have some notes somewhere.
+Sample code for a workshop on simple ML on health data for students at UiT Bodø.
+I'm live coding the workshop, but have to have my notes somewhere.
 The `tidyverse`, `tidymodels` and `plumber` are just awesome pieces of software.

 # Workshop in brief (live-coding this part)